 - dedicate eight hours per week to placement

 A Local Review is a meeting with the applicant, mentor, Presbytery assessor, and national assessor, which reviews the period of discernment.
 There are a number of papers, completed by the applicant, mentor, and Presbytery assessor, which are considered by the Local Review panel.

 After consideration, a decision should be reached as to whether an applicant is ready to move on to the next stage.

 At Local Review there are four possible decisions: proceed; extended period of discernment; to not proceed at this time, however the applicant may reapply at a date to be agreed; or it will not be possible for the applicant to proceed.

 For Ordained Local Ministry, Diaconal Ministry ,and Full-Time Ministry of Word and Sacrament applicants, the next stage is National Assessment Conference and, for Readership applicants, it's training.

 National Assessment Conference

 Following a period of discernment and a decision to proceed at local review, you can attend a national assessment conference.

-Over an intensive 24 hour period, the applicant’s call to ministry be tested.
+Over an intensive 24 hour period, the applicant's call to ministry will be tested.
 With a strong focus on group and interpersonal skills, tests include a variety of participative group exercises.
 Applicants are interviewed by national assessors and a psychologist assessor.